 - 16th temple built in Utah.

-- One of two temples that does not follow the typical naming convention for temples.
+- One of two LDS temples in Utah that does not follow the typical naming convention for temples.
 For U.S. temples, the name of the temple is the city the temple is located in, followed by the state the temple is in.
 For temples outside the U.S., it's the same but followed by the country that the temple is in.
 For example, Calgary Alberta Temple. source

 - This temple is brand new and was built from the ruins of the Provo Tabernacle.

 - When the Provo Tabernacle was being excavated, the found stencil work on the walls beneath paint.
 The design of this stenciling was used on the walls of the bride’s dressing room.

 This is the fourth temple that was built from a building that already existed.
 It was also the second to be built from a tabernacle.
 The first built from a tabernacle was the Vernal Utah Temple (1997).source

 - More than half the temple is underground.